Exodia-World/exodia.world-eth/README.md

 ## Linting

-    ./solium -d contracts
+    ./solhint "contracts/\*\*/\*.sol"

-Run the above command to lint our contracts with Solium.
+Run the above command to lint our contracts with Solhint.
 Fix all errors reported and avoid warnings whenever practical.

 ## Migration